FormRiderjs/FormRiderjs-website/content/introduction.md

-In a nutshell : FormRider is a HTML5 form validation plugin who has Two objectives, validating the form and notifying the user of the result by showing inputs errors or confirming the submit, for this, FormRider has also an embedded notification associated with the plugin.
+**In a nutshell** : FormRider is a HTML5 form validation library who has Two objectives, validating the form and notifying the user of the result by showing inputs errors or confirming the submit, for this, FormRider has also an embedded notification associated with the library.
 You can chose the wanted notification design separately from the notifications page and download it, you can also create your own notification.